namigabbasov/Causal-Inference/ReadMe.md

 - Constructing a synthetic control using weighted averages of control units
 - Comparison of synthetic control and DiD methods
 - Limitations and robustness checks for synthetic controls
-- Applications in evaluating state-level policies and interventions

 ### Readings
 - [Abadie, Alberto, and Javier Gardeazabal.
 2003.
 “The Economic Costs of Conflict: A Case Study of the Basque Country.” *American Economic Review* 93(1): 113–132.](https://www.aeaweb.org/articles?id=10.1257/000282803321455188)